rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 Choose one object weighing 1 to 5 pounds within range that isn’t being worn or carried.
 The object flies in a straight line up to 90 feet in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
 If the object would strike a creature, that creature must make a Dexterity saving throw.
 On a failed save, the object strikes the target and stops moving.
 In either case, both the object and the creature or solid surface take 3d8 bludgeoning damage.

 - **+2PM:** aumenta o dano em +1d8, e o peso máximo do objeto em 5lb

+### Cause Fear
+  <div class="spell-tags">curse trickery enchantment occult</div>

+*1st Circle*
+- **Execução:** padrão;
+- **Alcance:** 12sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+You awaken the sense of mortality in one creature you can see within range.
+A construct or an undead is immune to this effect.
+The target must succeed on a Wisdom saving throw or become frightened of you until the spell ends.
+The frightened target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

+- **+2PM:** target one additional creature

+{{pageNumber,auto}}
+\page
+### Charm Person
+  <div class="spell-tags">enchantment trickery</div>

+*1st Circle*
+- **Execução:** padrão;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+You attempt to charm a humanoid you can see within range.
+It must make a Wisdom saving throw, and does so with advantage if you or your companions are fighting it.
+If it fails the saving throw, it is charmed by you until the spell ends or until you or your companions do anything harmful to it.
+The charmed creature regards you as a friendly acquaintance.
+When the spell ends, the creature knows it was charmed by you.

+- **+2PM**: target one additional creature.

+### Command
+  <div class="spell-tags">enchantment trickery curse occult</div>

+*1st Circle*
+- **Execução:** padrão;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** 1 rodada..

+___
+You speak a one-word command to a creature you can see within range.
+The target must succeed on a Wisdom saving throw or follow the command on its next turn.
+The spell has no effect if the target is undead, if it doesn’t understand your language, or if your command is directly harmful to it.
+Some typical commands and their effects follow.
+You might issue a command other than one described here.
+If you do so, the DM determines how the target behaves.
+If the target can’t follow your command, the spell ends.
+- **Approach** The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
+- **Drop** The target drops whatever it is holding and then ends its turn.
+- **Flee** The target spends its turn moving away from you by the fastest available means.
+- **Grovel** The target falls prone and then ends its turn.
+- **Halt** The target doesn’t move and takes no actions.
+A flying creature stays aloft, provided that it is able to do so.
+If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

+- **+2PM:** target an additional creature

+### Compelled Duel
+  <div class="spell-tags">warmagic holy enchantment no-trickery</div>

+*1st Circle*
+- **Execução:** movimento;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+You attempt to compel a creature into a duel.
+One creature that you can see within range must make a Wisdom saving throw.
+On a failed save, the creature is drawn to you, compelled by your divine demand.
+For the duration, it has disadvantage on attack rolls against creatures other than you, and must make a Wisdom saving throw each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this saving throw, this spell doesn’t restrict the target’s movement for that turn.

+The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

+- **+XPM:** you gain an offensive buff against the target
+- **+XPM:** both you and the target have +# movement speed when running towards eachother

 ### Controlar Plantas